KULeuven-MICAS/snitch_cluster/docs/tutorial/introduction.md

 ## Docker Container

-If you cloned the repository locally, we recommend that you use our pre-built docker container.
+If you locally cloned the repository, we recommend using our pre-built docker container.

 ```bash
 docker pull ghcr.io/kuleuven-micas/snax:main
 ```

-Go to the root of the `snax_cluster` repository and mount the directory unto the container:
+Go to the root of the `snax_cluster` repository and mount the directory to the container:

 ```bash
 docker run -it -v `pwd`:/repo -w /repo ghcr.io/kuleuven-micas/snax:main
 ```

-This way the container sees the `snax_cluster` directory and you can run the pre-built packages and installed sotfware.
+This way the container sees the `snax_cluster` directory and you can run the pre-built packages and installed software.

 You need to load some pre-requisite packages: